ronangrant/mcp-svelte-docs/README.md

 # MCP-Svelte-Docs

 A Model Context Protocol (MCP) server that enables semantic search of Svelte 5 documentation using OpenAI's Retrieval API.
-This server allows AI assistants like Claude to search through Svelte 5 documentation using natural language queries.
+This server allows AI assistants like Claude and Cursor to search through Svelte 5 documentation using natural language queries.

 ## Features

 - Semantic search through Svelte 5 documentation
 - Automatic documentation retrieval and vectorization
-- Integration with Claude Desktop and other MCP hosts
+- Integration with Claude Desktop, Cursor, and other MCP hosts
 - Reuse of existing vector stores for efficiency
 - Support for custom documentation URLs